Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/inventory-auditlog-transact-sql.md

 The Inventory.FileDetails table is a temporal (i.e., system-versioned) table.
 When queried without the `FOR SYSTEM_TIME` clause, rows only in their current status are returned.
 To create historical returns, like the rows current to a specific date, see [Temporal tables: Queries](https://learn.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-ver16#how-do-i-query-temporal-data).

 > The query below uses an `OUTER APPLY` in the same manner as a `LEFT OUTER JOIN`—in fact, it may use the same query plan.
-However, the APPLY operator showed to have slightly improved Query Time Stats consistently in Azure Data Studio.
+However, the APPLY operator showed to have slightly improved Query Time Stats consistently in Azure Data Studio at the time of this writing.
 T-SQL
 ***
 ```sql